Chinese Bullet Train Smashes World Rail Speed Record

-China Railway's High-Speed (CRH) trains run between Zaozhuang city in Shandong Province and Bengbu city in eastern Anhui Province – but never quite this quickly!
-The line forms a segment of the yet-to-be opened high-speed rail line which will link linking China's two main cities, Beijing and Shanghai.
+China Railway's High-Speed (CRH) trains have been running between Zaozhuang city in Shandong Province and Bengbu city in eastern Anhui Province – but never quite this quickly!
+The line forms a segment of the yet-to-be opened high-speed rail line linking China's two main cities, Beijing and Shanghai.
 If the record-breaking run recorded by train CRH380A on December 3rd, 2010 is any indication, commuters are going to have a tough choice choosing between air and ground travel.

 Measurements during trial service on the run showed that train CRH380A reached a maximum speed of 486.1 km/h (302 mph), breaking the world operation speed record for unmodified commercial use trains.
 With this run, the train obliterated its own previous record speed of 416.6 km/h (259 mph) set a mere two months ago.